 OVRManager.display.RecenterPose() recenters the head pose and the tracked controller pose, if present.
 For more information about tracking controllers, see Map Controllers for more information on tracking controllers).

 OVRManager.display.RecenterPose() resets the x-, y-, and z-axis position to origin.
 If it is set to Eye Level, the x-, y-, and z-axis are all reset to origin, with the y-value corresponding to the height calibration performed with Oculus Configuration Utility.
 In both cases, the y rotation is reset to 0, but the x and z rotation are unchanged to maintain a consistent ground plane.

-You can remaster your app by setting the specific color space at runtime for your Oculus device to overcome the color variation that may occur due to different color spaces in use.
+Remaster your app by setting the specific color space at runtime to overcome the color variation that may occur due to different color spaces in use.

 There are certain settings that are applicable to Oculus Quest only.